Skip to main content

 Monitor progress

-Getting a settlement quote
+Getting a transfer quote

 curl -X POST "https://api.thiqwave.com/v1/quotes" \